mihaelamunteanu/JobManagerService/readme.md

 # Job Manager System

-A Job Management System is developed.
+A Job Management System that accepts jobs with a given schedule or immediate.
+The jobs have to extend the _Job_ abstract class.
 Assumption was made that Scheduling and Immediate tasks have to be handled by the same JobManager and Jobs can come in all kinds of flavor.

 ## Flexibility
 The new types of Jobs are unknown to the Manager System.